-Job vacancies are increasing across the state and are at their highest levels at any point since 2005.
-This increase is largely due to retirements in the workforce as well as continued economic growth.
+Although job vacancies were increasing across the state and were at their highest levels at any point since 2005, the pandemic did break that trend for at least the short term.
+However, it is fully expected that job vacancies will increase again significantly in 2021 and beyond due to retirements in the workforce (including many early retirements brought on by the pandemic), as well as continued economic growth.

-To get a sense of the pressure a region might feel in filling these vacancies, Figure 17 provides the average quarterly number of job vacancies for each year as a percentage of total jobs in the region.
+To get a sense of the pressure a region might feel in filling these vacancies, Figure 18 provides the average quarterly number of job vacancies for each year as a percentage of total jobs in the region.
 The higher the percentage, the more challenging it is to fill the positions.
 The highest percentages exist in regions outside of the seven-county metro.
-Southwest Minnesota currently has the highest percentage, where the average quarterly number of vacancies in 2018 represented 6.3% of the total filled jobs in the region.
+Northwest Minnesota currently has the highest percentage, where the average quarterly number of vacancies in 2020 represented 5.3% of the total filled jobs in the region.